jorotenev/deka_coordinates/README.md

 # deka_coordinates
-I needed to use Google Places API to gather some data for a city.
-The problem is that for a given set of coordinates and a radius (i.e. a _Circle_), the Google API returns at most 60 results.
-So for cities, with likely more than 60 places, just using a circle with a big radius wouldn't work.
+When querying the Google Places API, there's a limit of 60 places for a given query.
+The query is defined by a set of coordinates and a radius - i.e. a circle.
- This repo generates the coordinates of many smaller circles, which cover a geographical area.
+This repo generates the coordinates of many circles within a rectangular geographical area.
+Each generated circle can be then used for a single query to the Google Places API.
+The smaller radius of the generated circles makes it more likely that all places within the circle are returned by the query.

 This repo contains a simple html page with a map + some .js that helps to generate the coordinates of all circles within a given rectangle, drawn by you on the map.